 People normally experience stress and anxiety because of different reasons.
-However, when a person worries and fears constantly or experiences uneasiness, nervousness, and heightened tension without logical reason or apparent cause, these are possible signs of a generalised anxiety disorder (GAD), a common anxiety disorder.
+However, when a person worries and fears constantly or experiences uneasiness, nervousness, and heightened tension without logical reason or apparent cause, these are possible signs of generalised anxiety disorder (GAD), a common anxiety disorder.

 In this post, you’ll learn more about the signs and symptoms of generalized anxiety disorder, including some tips and reminders to keep you guided with this mental health condition.

 Defining Generalised Anxiety Disorder

 What is generalised anxiety disorder (GAD)?
 It’s a chronic mental health problem that can be due to chronic stress or a tragic or life-threatening event.
 The symptoms could be similar to obsessive-compulsive disorder and panic disorder.
 Also, it may occur with mood or other anxiety disorders.

 Patients who suffer from GAD reach a point that their ability to function, think, perform daily activities, sleep, and relax are affected.

 It’s a long-term challenge for people to live with this psychological condition.
 GAD may improve with medications or psychotherapy, as well as relaxation techniques and lifestyle modifications.